PeterFa/PyTradeLib/README.md

 - Convert testing to nosetests.
 - Convert underlying data structures to numpy arrays for better performance, memory usage and integration with talib.
-- Add a super-pre-alpha GUI app for charting and plotting Strategies.
 - Work on improving local multiprocessing optimizer.
 - Then work on improving local network/multi-system multiprocessing optimizer.